lawko698/lawko698.github.io/_posts/2018-08-16-classification-imbalance-classes.markdown

 ![png](https://lawko698.github.io/assets/images/Detecting%20Prostate%20Cancers_files/Detecting%20Prostate%20Cancers_84_1.png)

-The AUC score has improved to 0.9899 and the graph shows it manages to classifiy most of the observations correctly similar to LDA.
-QDA performs slightly better than QDA.
+The AUC score has improved to 0.9899, which is an improvement to LDA.

 <h1>Multinomial Logistic Regression</h1>